 The fabric is sometimes used as cushions or upholstery on ready-made furniture or can also be bought by the yard.

 Stainless steel like wrought iron is heavy and can also be subjected to harsh weather without worrying about the effects of rusting.
 It also makes a sleek looking furniture that is very contemporary.
-However, if cost is an issue, then stainless steel may not be on your list as the material is quite expensive.
-Comes in different mixes of alloy, choose the right one to prevent rusting, especially in places near salt water.
+However, if the cost is an issue, then stainless steel may not be on your list as the material is quite expensive.
+It comes in different mixes of alloy.
+Choose the right one to prevent rusting, especially in places near saltwater.

 Modern designs combining the mixture of these materials are now offered to consumers in addition to the above choices.
 For example, synthetic resin furniture upholstered in Sunbrella fabric or a concrete table top with stainless steel or wrought iron legs.